 CBC brings revenue and tourists to the city of Ithaca.
 Our spring regatta brings 204 rowers and their families from all over central New York to Cass Park to watch the races on the Inlet.
 These families shop in Ithaca, eat in Ithaca, and often stay overnight in Ithaca.
 Invariably, these families talk about how Ithaca is their favorite place for a regatta because they can make a weekend of it.

 15. Someone told me that rowing was dangerous, is that true?

 No. Rowing is very safe compared to most other sports.
 However, like all sports, rowing has some inherent risks.
 Due to the high physical demands of the sport, overuse injuries are the main concern with rowing.
 Through the use of proper technique and treating injuries promptly, these injuries can be either avoided or overcome with no lasting impact in most cases.

 US Rowing, the sport’s governing body in this country, has extensive guidelines that all member clubs, including CBC, must follow to ensure that rowing is a safe and enjoyable sport.
 Guidelines include swim test requirements, coaching training, minimum equipment requirements, and much more.
 US Rowing does not have any instance where a junior rower anywhere in the United States has died rowing.
 Rowing is enjoyed on waterways throughout the United States.

 Our safety plans were designed by well-known collegiate coaches and approved by CBC’s Board.
 Our board includes collegiate coaches and experienced and competitive masters with many years experience at a variety of boat clubs internationally.
 We run background checks on our coaches before we hire them, and they receive CPR and First Aid training at the club’s expense.
-In addition, they are trained each season by Dan Robinson, Head Men’s Coach at Ithaca College, who has been on the Inlet for 40 years and understands the unique challenges it presents.
+In addition, they are trained each season by Dan Robinson, former Head Men’s Coach at Ithaca College, who has been on the Inlet for 40 years and understands the unique challenges it presents.